Skip to main content

 About Ilha Grande

-Ilha Grande State Park protects the majority of Ilha Grande, a mountainous island of approximately 193 square kilometers located off the southern coast of Rio de Janeiro state.
-The park, established in 1971 and covering about 12,052 hectares, preserves dense Atlantic Forest, pristine beaches, and diverse marine environments.
-Ilha Grande's isolation and history as a former leper colony and prison prevented development for most of the twentieth century, inadvertently preserving one of the most intact Atlantic Forest ecosystems in southeastern Brazil.
-The island is now one of Rio de Janeiro's premier ecotourism destinations.
+Ilha Grande State Park protects the majority of Ilha Grande, a mountainous island of approximately 193 square kilometers located off the southern coast of Rio de Janeiro state, near Angra dos Reis.
+The park was established on June 26, 1971 and covers 12,082 hectares—approximately 62.5% of the island—preserving dense Atlantic Forest, pristine beaches, and diverse marine environments.
+[1] Ilha Grande's isolation and history as a former quarantine station and prison prevented development for most of the twentieth century, inadvertently preserving one of the most intact Atlantic Forest ecosystems in southeastern Brazil.
+The island is part of the UNESCO Atlantic Forest South-East Reserves World Heritage Site and is now one of Rio de Janeiro's premier ecotourism destinations.
+[2]

 Wildlife Ecosystems

 Ilha Grande supports rich Atlantic Forest wildlife, with its island isolation preserving species assemblages that have been lost from nearby mainland areas.
 Howler monkeys are frequently heard and seen in the forest canopy.
 The island hosts populations of agoutis, pacas, and various small mammals.
-The avifauna includes over 280 species, many of them Atlantic Forest endemics.
+[1] The avifauna includes over 280 species, many of them Atlantic Forest endemics.
 The marine environment is exceptionally rich, with coral communities, reef fish, sea horses, and sea turtles in the surrounding waters.
 Dolphins are regularly observed offshore.
-The absence of large predators has allowed prey species to maintain healthy populations.
+The park's combination of terrestrial and marine habitats within a single protected area creates exceptional biodiversity.

 Flora Ecosystems

-The island's vegetation is predominantly dense ombrophilous forest (Atlantic rainforest) covering the steep mountainous terrain, with trees reaching 20-30 meters.
-The forest structure includes multiple canopy layers and abundant epiphytes including orchids, bromeliads, and ferns.
+The island's vegetation is predominantly dense ombrophilous forest (Atlantic rainforest) covering the steep mountainous terrain, with trees reaching 20–30 meters.
+More than 90% of the park area is covered by Atlantic Forest.
+[1] The forest structure includes multiple canopy layers and abundant epiphytes including orchids, bromeliads, and ferns.
 Coastal areas support restinga vegetation adapted to sandy, salt-influenced conditions.
 Mangrove forests grow in sheltered bays.
 The island's botanical diversity includes over 1,000 plant species.
 Secondary forest has regenerated impressively in areas that were cleared for coffee cultivation and subsistence farming during the nineteenth and early twentieth centuries, demonstrating the resilience of the Atlantic Forest biome.

 Geology

 Ilha Grande is composed primarily of Precambrian granites and gneisses, part of the ancient Brazilian crystalline shield.
-The island was connected to the mainland during ice age sea-level lowstands and became isolated as sea levels rose approximately 10,000 years ago.
-The mountainous terrain, rising to 1,031 meters at Pico da Pedra D'Agua, creates steep slopes that drain into numerous small streams and waterfalls.
+[1] The island was connected to the mainland during ice age sea-level lowstands and became isolated as sea levels rose approximately 10,000 years ago.
+The mountainous terrain rises to 1,031 meters at Pico da Pedra D'Água, the island's highest point, while Pico do Papagaio reaches 982 meters.
+Steep slopes drain into numerous small streams and waterfalls.
 The coastline features dramatic rocky headlands, sheltered bays with sandy beaches, and small offshore islands.
 The surrounding waters vary from shallow sandy bays to deep channels between the island and mainland.

 Climate And Weather